 In the Performance Share Plans (a long-term incentive, LTI), the performance is measured based on the criteria set by the Board for each plan.
 The LTI is at maximum 150% of the reward on target level.
 The plan is based on a one year performance followed by two-year vesting period and share delivery is conditional upon continued employment until the moment of transferring shares or a good leaver ground.

 The HR committee commissions regular benchmarks of the remuneration of the Board and the EMT against its Finnish and European peers.

 Short-term incentive plans

 The short-term incentives are determined on the basis of achieving financial and non-financial objectives set annually.
 The weighting of the objectives and the maximum amount of the incentives vary according to the position of the person in question.
-Part of the Group also maintains a personnel profit-sharing system, annual payments from which are based on yearly operational results.
+Short-term incentives are paid in April following the year of determination.

 Long-term incentive plans

 The share-based incentive plans introduced at Sanoma offer the Group’s management an opportunity to receive Sanoma shares after a vesting period of two to three years, provided that the conditions set for receiving the shares are met.